igorski/binarcular/README.md

 the structure of _wavHeader_ and is populated with the actual file data.

 _end_ describes at what offset in given file the structure's definition has ended.
-This can be used for subsequent read operations where binary data is retrieved, should you need to do so.
-In the example of reading a wave file, this could imply that, depending on WAV file type, an Array consisting of either INT16 or FLOAT32 can be read from that offset.
+This can be used for subsequent read operations where different data types are extracted from the binary data.

 If _error_ is true, this indicates that something went wrong during parsing.
 The _data_ Object will be populated with all data that could've been harvested up until the error occurred.

-#### A note on parseByteArray
+#### A note on using Uint8Array as dataSource

-When using _parseByteArray_ an additional property is returned, namely _byteArray_ (_Uint8Array_).
+You can see that another property is defined in the result, namely _byteArray_ (_Uint8Array_).
-If you intend to reuse your ByteArray in your project, be sure to assign your byteArray reference to this returned Object.
+If the _dataSource_ for the parse method was a _Uint8Array_ which you intend to reuse inside your project, be sure to reassign your byteArray reference to the returned instance.
 The rationale here is that for minimal overhead, the ownership of the ByteArray's binary content is transferred during the read operations.

 ### Looking for a specific entry in a file